Serving Illinois and Nationwide

 Rockford, Illinois 61107

 Administrator- Peggy Holt

 The Villa at Pennsylvania Peterson is a non-profit care facility with a mediocre rating resulting from a history of deficiencies found during routine health inspections.
-None of these issues have resulted in penalties, but they are enough to raise concern and highlight the need to investigate the history of non-profit facilities as thoroughly as their for-profit counterparts.
+None of these issues have resulted in penalties.
+Still, they are enough to raise a concern and highlight the need to investigate the history of non-profit facilities as thoroughly as their for-profit counterparts.

-Some of the issues cited seem to be administrative such as the improper management of patients’ monetary deposits with the home, but there have also been complaints by residents that the environment contained fall hazards and that food was handled in a sanitary manner.
+Some of the issues cited seem to be administrative such as the improper management of patients' monetary deposits with the home.
+Still, there have also been complaints by residents that the environment contained fall hazards and that food was handled in a sanitary manner.

 4054 Albright Lane

 The Willows Health Center is a non-profit nursing facility with an impeccable record and five-star rating all around.
 Its last health inspection revealed only two deficiencies.
 The average number of deficiencies for the state and nation are 7.6 and 6.8, respectively.
 The small size of the facility and well-trained staff with numbers sufficient to tend to the needs of each patient are major contributing factors to its rating.